system76/docs/content/system76-software.md

 ### System76 Firmware Manager in Fedora

-Then install the <u>System76 Firmware Manager</u> and the <u>System76 Firmware Daemon</u>,enable the service and add your user to the adm group:
+Then install the <u>System76 Firmware Manager</u> and the <u>System76 Firmware Daemon</u>, enable the service and add your user to the adm group.

 ```bash
 sudo dnf install firmware-manager